 Ruaridh is a network researcher who investigates influence and division in dynamical systems.
 His work often exists at the boundary between disciplines, and has led to publications on Alzheimer’s disease, bird flocks, disease spread, image processing, robotic and satellite systems.
 This diverse portfolio informs his study of networks and offers opportunities to transfer innovation between domains.
 His current work includes a European Space Agency (ESA) funded project, developing design tools for the next generation of satellite constellations, and a large study on monitoring child neurodevelopment through tablet gameplay – with a focus on Autism.

-His research and studies have always been closely aligned with space technology and applications.
-Building on past experience delivering horizon scanning for the UK Space Agency, by assessing the potential of future space technology and applications, and taking a lead in developing a sounding rocket experiment as part of ESA's REXUS programme.
+Ruaridh's is also experienced in the development of space technology and research into its applications.
+This includes delivering a three-year horizon scanning activity for the UK Space Agency, which assessed the potential of future space technology, and leading the development of a sounding rocket experiment for four years as part of ESA's REXUS programme.

 - Neuroscience and Complex Systems Networking Event

 - Network Influence based Classification and Comparison of Neurological Conditions